-Although it has only been within the past century that meditation has become popularized in the western world, it is believed that the practice’s history dates back before prerecorded time.
-The first writings discussing meditation practices are found in the Vedas, the holiest scriptures of Hindus, which were believed to be written around 1500 B.C.E..
+Although it has only been within the past century that meditation has become popularized in the Western world, it is believed that the practice’s history dates back to prerecorded times.
+The first writings discussing meditation practices are found in the Vedas, the holiest scriptures of Hindus, which were believed to be written around 1500 B.C.E.
 Yet still, geologists who worked to excavate the Indus Valley Civilization, the birthplace of modern Hinduism, in the 1920s found wall art depicting yogis in mediation postures that they believed were drawn many centuries before.
 Since then, as you probably assume, the ancient practice of meditation has spread throughout the world and evolved in a way that gave rise to a seemingly endless variety of meditation techniques.

-Today, there are not only a wide range of meditation techniques that have become prominently associated with particular religions, but also techniques that can be practiced without any religious significance at all.
+Today, there is not only a wide range of meditation techniques that have become prominently associated with particular religions but also techniques that can be practiced without any religious significance at all.
 In addition to Hinduism, the religions of Buddhism, Taoism, Jainism, and Sikhism all prescribe various practices to their respective followers.
 It is widely assumed that any form of Buddhist meditation practice is secular in nature, as the Buddha’s teachings were entirely agnostic.
-More recently, in the western world, psychologists and physiatrists have begun to incorporate meditation techniques in the treatment of mental health.
+More recently, in the Western world, psychologists and physiatrists have begun to incorporate meditation techniques in the treatment of mental health.

 Regardless of an individual’s religious beliefs or their preferred meditation technique, one thing remains clear: Meditation has a potent power to improve one’s life at the mental, physical, and emotional levels.

-Be assured that wether you are new to meditation, or are interested in experimenting with different techniques, there is a practice that can suite your desired needs.
+Be assured that whether you are new to meditation or are interested in experimenting with different techniques, there is a practice that can suit your desired needs.

-Before we begin exploring the ten celebrated meditation techniques highlighted in this article, it will be helpful to differentiate a number of larger overarching meditation categories which the individual techniques fall under.
-While there isn’t a universally agreed upon number of meditation types, each and every meditation technique can be classified into one or more of the four types of meditation practices we will discuss here.
-It should be noted that regardless of the meditation category, or categories, that a practice falls under, there are two primary components to every meditation practice: Mindfulness and Concentration.
+Before we begin exploring the ten celebrated meditation techniques highlighted in this article, it will be helpful to differentiate a number of larger overarching meditation categories under which the individual techniques fall.
+While there isn’t a universally agreed-upon number of meditation types, each and every meditation technique can be classified into one or more of the four types of meditation practices we will discuss here.
+It should be noted that regardless of the meditation category, or categories, that practice falls under, there are two primary components to every meditation practice: Mindfulness and Concentration.

 For any meditator, of any experience level, developing and strengthening both mindfulness and concentration is vital for practice and will largely determine the beneficial outcomes they obtain from sitting.
 Bhante Gunaratana, a Sri Lankan Buddhist monk and author of Mindfulness in Plain English, tells us: